How To Find An Anger Management Therapist For Improved Mental Health

 When anger issues may be a sign of a mental health condition

-Problematic anger can have a number of underlying causes, from chronic stress to past trauma to a lack of healthy coping skills.
+Problematic anger can have several underlying causes, from chronic stress to past trauma to a lack of healthy coping skills.
 In some cases, it may also be linked to an underlying mental health condition.
-In these cases, getting treatment for the underlying illness will often be key to getting the anger problems under control.
+In these cases, getting treatment for the underlying illness is often key to getting the anger problems under control.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.